 If you do rent a regular-sized sedan for your trip, be sure to check road conditions prior to setting out each day.
 And make sure that you have a spare tire with good tread prior to leaving the rental car lot.

 Everyone we talked to that lived in Namibia raved about how safe it is.
-But when we’d tell them were were going to walk to a restaurant for dinner or check out the town after sunset, the response was always “oh no, you don’t want to walk around at night here”.
+But when we’d tell them we were going to walk to a restaurant for dinner or check out the town after sunset, the response was always “oh no, you don’t want to walk around at night here.”

-Everything Takes Longer Than you Think it Will
+4. Everything Takes Longer Than You Think it Will

-When planning routes it’s easy to take your Google Maps directions at face value.
-“Google says it will only take us 3 hours, we can leave at 10:00am and have plenty of time!”
-But in reality it will probably take you closer to 6 hours and you’ll end up limiting the number of times you stop for photos or snack breaks just to get to camp before dark.
+When planning your daily routes it’s easy to take your Google Maps directions at face value.
+“Google says it will only take us 3 hours, we can leave at 10 am and have plenty of time!”
+But in reality, it will probably take you closer to 6 hours and you’ll end up limiting the number of times you stop for photos or snack breaks just to get to camp before dark.